anders-s-olsen/CopBET/README.md

 In the statistics folder, an R-function `permlme.R` is included which contains the permutation testing function used in the statistics section of our paper.

+## MATLAB versions

+The toolbox has only been tested on MATLAB R2018b.

 ## Contributing

 Please email Anders S. Olsen (ansol@dtu.dk) if you would like to contribute to the toolbox or otherwise have comments and questions to the code not answered in the paper.